DataDog/integrations-extras/drata/README.md

 ### Installation

-No installation is required on your host.

-#### Create an API key in Datadog

-1. Use Datadog's [Add an API key][2] documentation to create an API key.
+1. To install this integration, you'll need to create an API and App key.
+2. Navigate to your organization settings to [create an API key][2] in Datadog.
 Give the key a meaningful name such as `Drata`.
-2. Copy the `Key` and save it.
+3. Copy and save your API `Key`.

-#### Create an application key in Datadog

-1. Use Datadog's [Add application keys][3] documentation to create an application key.
+4. Within your organization settings, [create an application key][3].
-2. Copy and save your application key.
+5. Copy and save your application key.

 ![Get_DD_Application_Key][8]